- Chart

 Volatility

-Emerging market equities tend to be more volatile than developed market equities due to factors such as political instability, currency risk, and economic uncertainty.
+Emerging market equities, and thus SCHE, are subject to higher volatility compared to developed market equities due to political instability, currency depreciation, and economic uncertainty in these regions.

 Market Risk